geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

 test_data = eval_data.split(0.5)
 ```

-### Set up preprocess pipeline
+### Set up a pre-processing `Pipeline`
-Here we start to set up the data pipeline which in this case needs data augmentation including randomly cropping, horizontal flipping, image obscuration and one-hot encoding for label.
-Beside the image channel need to be transpose to CHW due to Pytorch convention.
-We set up those processing step using `Ops` and meanwhile define the data source (loaded dataset) and batch size.
+Here we set up the data pipeline.
+This will involve a variety of data augmentation including: random cropping, horizontal flipping, image obscuration, and smoothed one-hot label encoding.
+Beside all of this, the image channels need to be transposed from HWC to CHW format due to PyTorch conventions.
+We set up these processing steps using `Ops` and also bundle the data sources and batch_size together into our `Pipeline`.

 ```python